PracAcc3/Push_Swap/Push_Swap/README.md

-_This project has been created as part of the 42 curriculum by syedh._

 # Description
 push_swap sorts a stack of unique integers using a limited instruction set and prints the operations.
 Stack **a** starts filled, stack **b** starts empty.
 The goal is the fewest moves while respecting the 42 rules (no globals, proper errors, no leaks, Norm compliance).